Damien Woody: New England Patriots

 The Patriots selected him 17th overall in the first round of the 1999 NFL draft.
 Woody would go on to start 76 games with the Patriots, mostly at center.

 Woody was known to struggle with delivering the snap in the shotgun formation.
 When a play was called that required a shotgun snap to the quarterback, Woody would rotate to the guard position.

-As the anchor of a tough and effective New England offensive line, Woody was a member of two Super Bowl-winning teams, in 2001 and 2003.
+As an important player in the New England offensive line, Woody was a member of two Super Bowl-winning teams, in 2001 and 2003.
 He did not play in Super Bowl XXXVIII against the Carolina Panthers because of a knee injury.

 Detroit Lions

 Woody signed as a free agent with the Detroit Lions in March 2004 and started every game in the 2004 and 2005 seasons before missing most of 2006 on injured reserve.
 His play earned him a selection as a Pro Bowl alternate in 2004.